 For aesthetic purposes, hardwood flooring is often laid to the longest wall.
-However, the home owner upon the advice of the professional installer should make the final decision which direction the planks will run.
-Most professional installers will begin installation next to an outside wall, which is usually the straightest wall and used as a reference point in establishing a straight working line.
-A good way to establish a working line is to measure an equal distance from the wall at both ends and snapping a chalk line.
-Measure distance from the wall at the width of the plank plus another 1⁄2" or more for expansion space for establishing your working line.
-It is advisable to dry lay a few rows before actually using glue to confirm your directional layout decision and work.
+However, the homeowner upon the advice of the professional installer should make the final decision on which direction the planks will run.

+- A. Most professional installers will begin installation next to an outside wall, which is usually the straightest wall and used as a reference point in establishing a straight working line.
+A good way to establish a working line is to: - 1.
+Measure an equal distance from the wall at both ends and snap a chalk line. - 2.
+Measure the distance from the wall at the width of the plank plus another 1/2" or more for expansion space when establishing your working line.
+It is advisable to dry-lay a few rows before actually using glue to confirm your directional layout decision and work. - 3.
 Adjustment of the working line may be necessary if the outside wall or other working line reference is out of square.
 This can be done by scribe cutting the first row of planks to match the wall and creating a straight working line.

-Blending of Cartons
+Blending of Cartons:

-To achieve a uniform appearance across the entire floor, we highly recommend that you open and work from several cartons of Garrison Collection hardwood flooring at a time and dry-lay the flooring, mixing the planks from several cartons.
-This will allow you to blend the planks for maximum aesthetic appearance.
-It is imperative that you make certain the room is well lit to ensure color is consistent and that any visual defects can be seen and removed.
+To achieve a uniform appearance across the entire floor, we highly recommend that you open and work from several cartons of Garrison Collection hardwood flooring at a time.

+- A. Mix the planks from several cartons and dry-lay the flooring.
+This will allow you to blend the planks for maximum aesthetic appearance. - B. It is imperative that you make certain the room is well lit to ensure color is consistent and that any visual defects can be seen and removed.

-Match Transition Moldings
+Matching Transition Moldings: